 Address: Houtkampweg 6, 6731 AW Otterlo, Netherlands

 The Kröller-Müller Museum is one of the most popular attractions in the Netherlands.
-It’s located in the Hoge Veluwe National Park in Otterlo and is home to one of the world’s greatest modern art collections.
+It’s located in the Hoge Veluwe National Park in Otterlo and is home to one of the world’s most significant modern art collections.

 It served as a second home for renowned artist Vincent van Gogh before becoming a museum, and it is an excellent site for art retreats.
-The museum was founded by art collector Helene Kröller-Müller to exhibit her collection.
+Art collector Helene Kröller-Müller founded the museum to exhibit her fabulous collection.

-There are several art galleries to discover at the museum, and it is also home to the second-largest collection of Van Gogh’s works.
+There are multiple art galleries to discover at this cultural institution, and it’s also home to the second-largest collection of Van Gogh’s works.
 There are about 90 magnificent paintings and more than 180 sketches on display.

 See Related: Best Theme Parks in Europe